enochval/test-prospecting-the-probability-backend/README.md

 This application has been written in Laravel, while the front-end is done in React.js.

-The front-end code can be accessed here ...
+The front-end code can be accessed [here](https://github.com/Kravinskiy/test-prospecting-the-probability-frontend)

 Please note, that when writing this project, I mainly focused on the back-end part, so while I tried to keep it clean, if I was interviewing for a solely front-end role, I might do some of the things different. :-)